andrewnguyen42/sleeper_war/README.md

 1) The average probability of winning if you played player X and a bunch of average players
 2) The number of games player X has played in

+A really nice, intuitive article on WAR in fantasy leagues can be found in this [FantasyPros article](https://www.fantasypros.com/2019/08/introducing-fantasy-football-wins-above-replacement-war-2019-fantasy-football/)